The American people, especially the patriotic ones, simply do not want to hear or believe any bad news about their country.

 Now let's pose a question: are the conservative minority and patriots of the West even comparable with the dissidents of the USSR?

 Dissidents in the USSR then…

-Dissidents were well informed freedom loving citizens, who did not keep their criticism about various aspects of the Soviet ideology only for themselves, but spoke out.
+Dissidents were well-informed freedom loving citizens, who did not keep their criticism about various aspects of the Soviet ideology only for themselves, but spoke out.
 They also dared to gather in groups and do something entirely nonviolent, well within the basic freedoms in the West – yet criminalized in the USSR.
-Say participants of a peaceful demonstration in an urban center would be arrested by KGB in 5 minutes.
-Thus a chance to express their protest during 5 minutes may cost them 5 years of imprisonment.
+Say, participants of a peaceful demonstration in an urban center would be arrested by the KGB in 5 minutes.
+Thus, a chance to express their protest during 5 minutes may cost them 5 years of imprisonment.

-At that, in the 1960s, 70s, and even 80s the USSR seemed unshakable.
-The dissidents did understand what they were up to, yet they did not want to comply staying silent.
+At that, in the 1960s, 70s, and even 80s, the USSR seemed unshakable.
+The dissidents did understand what they were up against, yet they did not want to comply by staying silent.
 They were noble, heroic, persistent, and very dedicated people.
-They were the very special kind of people such that…
+They were that very special kind of people for whom…

 immensely difficult goal of a full exposure of the Soviet system, and

 indefinitely remote fulfillment (if ever) of that goal (coupled with

 Please take a note of this characterization.
 We will need it later.